 Syntax Description method1 Authentication method to be attempted.
-The valid values are as follows: • dot1x -Adds the dot1x authentication method. • mab-Adds the MAB authentication method. • webauth-Adds the Webauth authentication method. method2 (Optional) Authentication method to be attempted.
+The valid values are as follows: Cyntax Booonpaon memour Truthentication method to be attempted.
+The value values are as follows. • dot1x -Adds the dot1x authentication method. • mab-Adds the MAB authentication method. • webauth-Adds the Webauth authentication method. method2 (Optional) Authentication method to be attempted.
 The valid values are as method3 follows: • dot1x -Adds the dot1x authentication method. • mab-Adds the MAB authentication method. • webauth-Adds the Webauth authentication method.